meqtMac/dotfiles/README.md

 Configure oh-my-zsh theme and plugins

 ## trash
-Implement a `function t()` to trash instead of `rm` file, 😭😭😭, a rm accidient is the direct cause of this function.
+Implement a `function trash()` to trash instead of `rm` file, 😭😭😭, a rm accidient is the direct cause of this function.

 In newer version, on macOS, use AppleScript to call Finder App to delete posix file, this is mucher than naively move to trash in older version, which evokes problems like delete files with name confliction.